tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 The program's goal is to connect to Exchange through <a href="https://developer.microsoft.com/en-us/graph">Graph API</a>, and analyze emails in a mailbox, a list of mailboxes or resulting from a <a href="https://learn.microsoft.com/en-us/graph/filter-query-parameter?tabs=http">filter query</a>.
 All emails with attachments are filtered out to keep only image content types.

-Resulting attachments are downloaded, sent to the Computer Vision prediction model built above, and based on the results (probably threshold defined in a configuration file), defined as suspicious or not.
+Resulting attachments are downloaded, sent to the Computer Vision prediction model built above, and based on the results (probability threshold defined in a configuration file), defined as suspicious or not.
 Suspicious attachments are further decoded by a QR Code library and the resulting URL is added to the output.
 The program outputs a _.csv_ file with all the emails analyzed which contain a potentially malicious QR Code.